frrozenjr/portu-bot/README.md

 # portu-bot
 A chain bot made from scratch by me.
-It is made to be a discord chat bot but can be dumb (it doesnt use machine learning)
+It is made to be a discord chat bot but can be dumb (it doesnt use machine learning) The bot works by taking your messages and randomly saying them + some specific sentences it can respond to (questions, etc)

 # Requirements
 - Nodejs v18.16.1 (the current newest version)